Cambridge O-Level Chemistry 5070

 Chemistry

-Functional groups, homologous series, and all the key reactions — explained simply.
+Functional groups, homologous series, and all the key reactions as per CIE 5070 syllabus.

-Intro & Functional Groups Alkanes Alkenes Alcohols Carboxylic Acids Esters Quick Quiz
+Introduction Fuels Alkanes Alkenes Alcohols Carboxylic Acids Esters Polymers Summary Quick Quiz

 01